n1215/larabread/README.md

 # Larabread

-IDE-friendly Breadcrumbs library for Laravel.
+An IDE-friendly Breadcrumbs package for Laravel.

 ## License
 The MIT License (MIT).
 Please see [LICENSE](LICENSE) for more information.